Gravitational lensing for interstellar power transmission: Light amplification in various transmission scenarios

 To evaluate the light amplification of a single lens, we first determine its point-spread function (PSF).
 For that, we use the generic solution for the EM field (\ref{eq:DB-sol-rho}) with solution (\ref{eq:amp}) together with (\ref{eq:amp-A1*24}), and study the Poynting vector, ${\vec S}=(c/4\pi)\big<\overline{[{\rm Re}{\vec E}\times{\rm Re}{\vec H}]}\big>$, that describes the energy flux in the image plane \cite{Born-Wolf:1999}.
 Normalizing this flux to the time-averaged value that would be observed if the gravitational field of the first lens were absent, $|\overline{\vec S}_0|=(c/8\pi)E_0^2/(z_{\tt t}+z_{\tt r})^2$, we determine the PSF of a single lens ${\tt PSF}_{\tt 1GL}=|{\vec S}|/|\overline{\vec S}_0|$ as below: {}

 Therefore, the largest value for the light amplification factor of a single lens is realized when $\rho=0$, yielding \cite{Turyshev:2017,Turyshev-Toth:2017} {}

-Nominally, amplification (\ref{eq:amp-PSF1}) is realized for a telescope with the diameter that is less then the characteristic pattern of the Bessel function $J_0(k\rho \sqrt{{2r_{g_1} \tilde z_{1}}}/z_{\tt r})$.
+Nominally, amplification (\ref{eq:amp-PSF1}) is realized for a telescope with the diameter that is less than the characteristic pattern of the Bessel function $J_0(k\rho \sqrt{{2r_{g_1} \tilde z_{1}}}/z_{\tt r})$.
 In practice, if the telescope diameter $d$ is larger than that of the first zero of the projected Airy pattern (\ref{eq:S_z*6z-mu2}), it would average the light amplification over that aperture (see discussion in \cite{Turyshev-Toth:2017}.)
 We shall discuss this fact when we look at different transmission scenarios below.

-Coming back to the transmission scenarios iii) and iv) discussed in Sec.~\ref{sec:transmit-geom}, we note that both of these cases are described by the results obtained.
-The difference is just the meaning of the distances of transmitter and receiver in these situations.
-Both of these distances led to the effective distance $\tilde z_1$ in (\ref{eq:amp-A1*}).
-In the case of scenario iii), the transmitter is at the distance $z_{\tt t}\ll z_{\tt r}$.
-In the case iv), these distances are reversed with the transmitter now at the large distance compared to the receiver, $z_{\tt t}\ll z_{\tt r}$ from it.
+Coming back to the transmission scenarios iii) and iv) discussed in Sec.~\ref{sec:transmit-geom}, we note that both are described by the results above.
+In scenario iii), the transmitter is near the lens and the receiver is far away, $z_{\tt t}\ll z_{\tt r}$.
+In scenario iv), the transmitter is far from the lens and the receiver is in the focal region, $z_{\tt t}\gg z_{\tt r}$.

 With solution (\ref{eq:S_z*6z-mu2}), we may now consider the two cases with drastically different positions of the transmitter and the receiver that were discussed at the beginning of this section.